-If we presume that every normal adult operates in the realm of common sense, then undifferentiated consciousness will operate only in the realm of common sense, while all cases of differentiated consciousness will operate both in the realm of common sense and in one or more other realms.
-Considering only the mathematically possible combinations, one can list some thirty-one different types of differentiated consciousness.
-There are five cases of singly differentiated consciousness; these operate in the realm of common sense and as well in the realm either of the transcendent or of art or of theory or of scholarship or of interiority.
-There are ten cases of doubly differentiated consciousness; then to the realm of common sense there are added the realms either of religion and art, or religion and theory, or religion and scholarship, or religion and interiority, or art and theory, or art and scholarship, or art and interiority, or theory and scholarship, or theory and interiority, or scholarship and interiority.
-There are ten more cases of triply differentiated consciousness, five cases of a fourfold differentiation of consciousness, and one case of a fivefold differentiation.
+There are five five cases of singly differentiated consciousness; these operate in the realm of common sense and as well in the realm either of the transcenden)t or of art or of theory or of scholarship or of interiority.
+There are ten cases of doubly differentiated consciousness; then, the realm of common sense there are added the realms either of religion and art, or religion and theory, or religion and end scholarship, or religion and interiority, or art and theory, or art and scholarship, or art and interPority, or theory and scholarship, or theory and interiority, or scholarship and interiority.
+There are ten more cases of triply differentiated consciousness, five cases of a fourfold differentiation.

-Undifferentiated consciousness develops in the manner

-of common sense.
-It achieves an accumulation of insights enabling one to speak and act in a manner appropriate to any of the situations that commonly arise in one's milieu and, on the other hand, to pause and figure things out when an unfamiliar situation comes along.
+Undifferentiated consciousness develops in the manner of common sense.
+It achieves an accumulation of insights enabling one to speak and act in a manner $\oint{a}$ appropriate to any of the fituations that commonly arise in one's milieu and, on the other hand, to pause and figure things out when an unfamiliar situation comes along.

 As a style of developing intelligence, common sense is common to mankind.
-But as a content, as a determinate understanding of man and his world, common sense is common not to mankind but to the members of each village, so that strangers appear strange and, the more distant their native land, the more strangely they appear to speak and act.
+But as a content, as a determinate understanding of man and his world, common sense is common not to mankind but to the members of each village, so that strangers appear strange and, and the sta-stranger they appear the more distant is their native land, the more strangely they appear to speak and act.

 In their endless varieties common sense and ordinary language are not unaware of the realms of religion, art, theory, scholarship, interiority.
-But their apprehension of these realms is rudimentary, and their expression vague.
-Such defects are remedied as consciousness attains an ever fuller differentiation, but this implies that each new differentiation will involve some remodeling of one's previous commonsense views on matters on which common sense is not competent.
-Not only does the more differentiated consciousness master more realms but also it understands the people that are at home in these realms.
+But their apprehension of these realms is rudiaentary, and their expression vague.
+Such defects are remedied as conscious consciousness attains an ever fuller differentiation, but this implies that each new differentiation will involve some remodeling of one's previous common-bened commonsense views on matters on which common sense is not competent.
+Not only does the more differentiated consciousness master more realms but also it understands if the people that are at home in these realms.
 Inversely, less differentiated consciousness finds more differentiated consciousness beyond its horizon and, in self-defence, may tend to regard the more differentiated with that pervasive, belittling hostility that Max Scheler named ressentiment.

-Religiously differentiated consciousness is approached

-by the ascetic and reached by the mystic.
-In the latter there are two quite different modes of apprehension, of being related, of consciously existing, namely, the commons on se mode operating in the world mediated by meaning and the mystical mode withdrawing from the world mediated by meaning into a silent and all-absorbing self-surrender in response to God's gift of his love.
-While this, I think, is the main component, still mystical attainment is manifold.
-There are many mansions within Teresa of Avila's Interior Castle and, besides Christian mystics, there are the mystics of Jewry, Islam, India, and the Far East.
-Indeed, Mircea Eliade has a book on shamanism with the subtitle, Archaic techniques of ecstasy.
+Religiously differentiated consciousness is approached by the ascetic and reached by the mystic.
+In the latter there are two quite different modes of apprehension, of being related, of consciously existing, namely, the commonsense mode operating in the world mediated by meaning and the mystical mode withdrawing from the world mediated by meaning into a silent belf-surrender and All-absorbing self-surrender in response to God's gift of his love.
+While this, I think, is the main component, still investive mystical attainment is a manifold.
+There are many mansions within Teresa of Avila's Interior Castle and, besides Christian mysticism mystics, there are the mystics of Jewry, the Islam, India, and A Far East.
+Indeed, Mircea Eliade has a book on shamanism with the subtitle, Archaic techniques of ecstagy.

 Artistically differentiated consciousness is a specialist in the realm of beauty.
 It promptly recognizes and fully responds to beautiful objects.
-Its higher attainment is creating: it invents commanding forms; works out their implications; conceives and produces their embodiment.
+Its higher attainment is creating: it invents A invests commanding forms; works out their implications;

+conceives and produces their embodiment.